zhouyl/flowblade/docs/components/data-display/list-group.md

 # List Group

 Interactive list component for displaying a series of items, buttons or links inside a single container.
 ListGroup provides a flexible way to display lists with support for various item types.
+Perfect for navigation lists, menu items, and interactive lists.

 ## Components